 The usual insurance recommendations apply for the years leading up to retirement: property and casualty, personal liability, and health and disability, of course.
 If your children are grown and off your payroll, it's also wise to revisit your need for life insurance at this stage; while life insurance can make sense in some instances, you'll have less of a need for it once your dependents are grown.

 Long-term care insurance may be prohibitively expensive by the time you reach your early 60s, or you may have encountered a health condition that disqualifies you from buying it.
-But it's still worth pricing out a policy, especially if you have built up a sizable but not enormous nest egg.
-This article shares some statistics on long-term care usage and insurance.
+But it's still worth pricing out a policy and formulating a plan for long-term care, especially if you have built up a sizable but not enormous nest egg.

 Assess the Adequacy of Your Portfolio

 With five to 10 years to go until retirement, it's time to take a close look at the viability of your portfolio.
-It's not too early to apply the 4% guideline to your nest egg: Is 4% of your total retirement portfolio--less whatever your tax rate is--an amount that you could live on, when combined with other income sources like Social Security or a pension?
-For a more detailed check on your portfolio's viability, use a retirement calculator like T. Rowe Price's Retirement Income Calculator and Vanguard's Retirement Nest Egg Calculator.
+You can start with a simple rule of thumb: Would 3% or 4% of your portfolio be enough to get by on in year 1 of retirement, provided you augmented that amount with Social Security or a pension?
+For a more detailed check on your portfolio's viability, use a tool like T. Rowe Price's Retirement Income Calculator and Vanguard's Retirement Nest Egg Calculator.

 Even if you've been a dedicated do-it-yourselfer throughout your investment career, this is also an ideal life stage to check in with a financial advisor to assess the viability of your plan, as well as the structure of your portfolio.